parkersikand/RepData_PeerAssessment1/PA1_template.md

 numMissing <- length(data[is.na(data)])
 ```

-There are `r numMissing` NA values.
+There are 2304 NA values.

 ### Devise a strategy for filling in missing data